Estimated reading time: 8 minutes

 While you are in Italy, there are a few things you should try to do.
 Of course, there is the apparent traveling around Italy’s many beautiful mountain ranges, lakes, and coastline.
 You can take day trips from your home base to other cities to explore their culture and history.

 You don’t want to leave Italy without experiencing one of its numerous festivals!
-Music festivals like Umbria Jazz Festival attract some of the biggest names in music every year.
+Music festivals like the Umbria Jazz Festival attract some of the biggest names in music every year.
 In contrast, smaller local festivals allow visitors to see local bands perform their original songs on stage.
 If you’re feeling adventurous, try attending one or two fashion shows during Fashion Week to get an inside look at how designers create clothing lines before they hit stores worldwide!

 Working during and after your semester abroad